Conference Wifi — Network: 2026FPW — Pswd: Marstelday1!

 seth.w.cutler.civ@mail.mil

-Principal Director for Facilities Investment & Management, Office of the Deputy Assistant Secretary of War for Infrastructure Modernization and Resilience
+Director, Military Construction and Facility Investments, Office of the Deputy Assistant Secretary of War for Infrastructure Modernization and Resilience

 Mr. Seth Cutler has 12+ years of experience in the Office of the Secretary of War, where he is responsible for programmatic oversight and policy development affecting the cradle-to-grave life cycle for the Department of War’s worldwide facilities and facility related services, including structural engineering, facility planning, design, project and program management.
 He started his federal career at the Naval Facilities Engineering Systems Command, working ten years at both the installation and headquarters levels.
 Mr. Cutler also worked four years as a structural engineer in the private sector immediately following his graduation with a B.S. in Civil Engineering from Washington State University.